 In what passes for Fleet Street of course everybody wants to have a go at the BBC whenever possible.
-I know during the periods I worked for Panorama out of a house in Lime Grove many many years ago I was taking my time off from carrying out my other duties which was panning the waste of money at the BBC for a Murdoch newspaper.
+I know.
+During the periods I worked for Panorama out of a house in Lime Grove many many years ago I was taking time off from carrying out my other duties which was panning the waste of money at the BBC for a Murdoch newspaper.
 The staff (contract) guys took it all good-naturedly.
-And they certainly never overpaid my expenses.
+But they certainly never overpaid my expenses.

-Somewhat longer in the tooth if I were Mr. Chapman I am afraid I would have told Mr. Ghent: “If you don’t come clean about this sh*t organization I hope you go down with it you pompous little pr*ck” I would not have put that in writing or said it down the phone - a better location would have been standing at the men's urinals at Millwall F.C. or whichever team he supports.
+Somewhat longer in the tooth now if I were Mr. Chapman I am afraid I would have told Mr. Ghent: “If you don’t come clean about this sh*t organization I hope you go down with it you pompous little pr*ck” I would not have put that in writing or said it down the phone - a better location would have been standing at the men's urinals at Millwall F.C. or whichever team he supports.

 Chapman it seems may have missed the signposting about Mr. Ghent.

-This is how one former Harlequin staffer described Mr. Ghent’s activities at Harlequin’s flagship resort, nay only resort, in St. Vincent, Mr. Ghent, like Ames an Essex boy but with a strong South African background which exudes Rottweilers, is Harlequin's Global Head of Security and Risk.
+BELOW is how one former Harlequin LOCAL staffer described Mr. Ghent’s activities at Harlequin’s flagship resort, nay only resort, in St. Vincent, Mr. Ghent, like Ames now an Essex boy but with a strong South African background which exudes Rottweilers, is Harlequin's Global Head of Security and Risk.